Should You Breastfeed or Formula Feed Your Newborn

 - Any breastmilk was beneficial, either nursed or expressed into a bottle

-- Lower rates of ear infections
+- There were lower rates of hospitalization and ear infections

 Most of the benefits are seen with six months or more of exclusive breastfeeding, but some benefits can be obtained from any amount of breastfeeding.
 There are also benefits to breastfeeding moms.
 Moms will burn about 500 to 800 additional calories a day while breastfeeding.
 However, don’t use that calorie deficit to lose weight.
 It’s important to eat a nutritionally balanced diet and take in a lot of water to stay hydrated while breastfeeding.

-The myriad of formulas available is a wonderful thing.
-It gives parents a lot of choice should baby have allergies or other sensitivities.
+There are many types of formulas available and that is a wonderful thing.
+It gives parents a lot of choice should the baby have allergies or other sensitivities.
 At the outset, though, start with a standard formula and see how baby reacts.
 A standard infant formula will be cow’s milk-based and contain sugar, fat and protein.
 After that, different formulas change fats, sugars and protein types and combinations.

 When deciding on which formula to buy, brand name doesn’t really matter.
 What’s important is how your baby reacts to the formula.

 Switching from Breastfeeding to Formula

-It’s basically trial and error finding out which bottle your baby prefers.
+Choosing a bottle for you baby is a trial-and-error process.
 Even if you already have children, every baby is different and may require a different kind of bottle.
 It can be helpful to have a bottle that has a venting mechanism, so baby doesn’t swallow a lot of air.
 You can even find a “bottle box” online with five or six different brands of bottles included, which allows you to see which one is best for your newborn.